Giffords was the representative for Arizona’s 8th congressional district and was a Democrat. She served from 2007 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Giffords is shown as a purple triangle. (analysis methodology)
+Giffords is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Giffords sponsored bills primarily in these issue areas:

 Armed Forces and National Security (19%) Government Operations and Politics (15%) Taxation (14%) Immigration (12%) Finance and Financial Sector (10%) Economics and Public Finance (10%) Law (10%) Education (10%)

 Giffords recently introduced the following legislation:

 - H.R.
 3801 (112th): Ultralight Aircraft Smuggling Prevention Act of 2012

 - H.R.
 204 (112th): Congressional Pay Cut Act